-5. Confidentiality Letter
+5. CONFIDENTIALITY LETTER

-If, as is the usual case, due diligence investigations (see paragraph 6 below) are carried out by the purchaser on the Singapore target and its businesses, the purchaser typically is required to sign a confidentiality letter, often prepared by the vendor, in which the purchaser provides undertakings that protect the vendor from the risk of any misuse or unauthorised release of commercially sensitive information that the vendor may provide to the purchaser during the due diligence process.
+If, as is the usual case, due diligence investigations (see section 6) are carried out by the purchaser on the Singapore target and its businesses, the purchaser typically is required to sign a confidentiality letter, often prepared by the vendor, in which the purchaser provides undertakings that protect the vendor from the risk of any misuse or unauthorised release of commercially sensitive information that the vendor may provide to the purchaser during the due diligence process.
 The letter defines what the confidential information is, the authorised purposes that the purchaser can use the information for, who the purchaser can disclose the information to, and what the purchaser should do with the information should negotiations fail.

-Typical issues relating to confidentiality letters include (i) the scope of information covered; (ii) the duration of the confidentiality undertaking; (iii) the exclusions, if any, to the undertakings; and (iv) the remedies for breach.
+Typical issues relating to confidentiality letters include:

+- a) the scope of information covered; - b) the duration of the confidentiality undertaking; - c) the exclusions, if any, to the undertakings; and - d) the remedies for breach.

-6. Due Diligence
+6. DUE DILIGENCE

 Before an offer for an acquisition is made, the purchaser may require due diligence to be conducted on the Singapore company.

-The purpose of due diligence is to afford a purchaser or investor an opportunity to discover all that it reasonably can about the Singapore company's business being acquired or invested in prior to concluding the transaction, such as its critical success factors and its strengths and weaknesses.
-A thorough due diligence should uncover potential risks and/or problems which may be addressed in the price negotiations or by incorporating appropriate clauses into the contract.
+The purpose of due diligence is to afford a purchaser or investor an opportunity to discover all that it reasonably can about the Singapore company's business being acquired or invested in prior to concluding the transaction, such as its critical success factors, strengths and weaknesses.
+Thorough due diligence should uncover potential risks and/or problems which may be addressed in the price negotiations or by incorporating appropriate clauses into the contract.

 There are several aspects of due diligence, including legal due diligence, business due diligence and financial due diligence.
 Legal due diligence investigates and analyses the Singapore company's legal compliance with relevant statutory and regulatory authorities, as well as the ramifications and relevance of the provisions of material contracts on the proposed transaction.
-It is important to consider that legal due diligence does not operate in a vacuum but rather complements business and financial due diligence.
-Taken together, all aspects of due diligence strive to reveal a true picture of the target's business, financial and legal position to the purchaser, and to uncover and highlight key issues that the parties will need to address during the due diligence and negotiations process.
+It is important to consider that legal due diligence does not operate in a vacuum, but rather complements business and financial due diligence.
+Taken together, all aspects of due diligence strive to reveal a true picture of the target's business, financial and legal position to the purchaser, uncovering and highlighting key issues that the parties will need to address during the due diligence and negotiations process.

-One issue to note in the due diligence process is that the CCS has highlighted in its Guidelines on Merger Procedures issued in 2012 that parties to an anticipated merger should exercise due caution when exchanging commercially sensitive information (such as prices and customer details) in the context of the merger negotiations, and the CCS application and review process.
-The exchange of such information may infringe Section 34 of the Competition Act (against anticompetitive agreements) where it has the object or effect of restricting competition within Singapore.
+One issue to note in the due diligence process is that CCCS has highlighted in its 2012 Guidelines on Merger Procedures that parties to an anticipated merger should exercise due caution when exchanging commercially sensitive information (such as prices and customer details) in the context of the merger negotiations, and the CCCS application and review process.
+The exchange of such information may infringe Section 34 of the Competition Act (against anti-competitive agreements) where it has the object or effect of restricting competition within Singapore.

-There are two main forms of a due diligence report: A long-form report or an exceptions-only report.
+There are two main forms of a due diligence report: a long-form report and an exceptions-only report.
 A long-form report is relatively rare and will describe the business in detail.
 An exceptions-only report is increasingly common in Singapore and covers only material issues.

-Some of the matters which may be relevant when reviewing particular types of documents (subject to the required scope of the due diligence exercise) include the following:
+Some of the matters which may be relevant when reviewing particular types of documents (subject to the required scope of the due diligence exercise) include the following.